frederic-perez/AmE-dictionary/data/dictionary.md

 __accounting__ _n_ _This is an accounting of my experience._
 __accounts__ _n_ _By some accounts._
 __accoutrement__ _n_ :seven::hammer: (accouterment, accouterments, accoutrement, accoutrements)
-__accrete__ _v_ :six: (accretes, accreted) To make larger or greater, as by increased growth. _Once details are mixed with essential concepts, more and more details tend to accrete within the function._
+__accrete__ _v_ :seven: (accretes, accreted) To make larger or greater, as by increased growth. _Once details are mixed with essential concepts, more and more details tend to accrete within the function._
 __accretion__ _n_ :two::hammer: _Ice accretion._
 __accrue__ _v_ :six: (accrued) To increase in value or amount gradually as time passes; to grow or build up slowly. _Even if banana sales languish, other benefits may accrue._
 __acculturation__ _n_